 1. Upwork – Freelancing website for professionals

 Upwork is the world’s biggest freelance marketplace with more than 12 million registered freelancers and close to five million registered clients.
-The platform is trusted by some top companies like Microsoft, Airbnb and GE to hire the best freelancers.
+The platform is trusted by some top companies like Microsoft, Airbnb, and GE to hire the best freelancers.
 Upwork freelancing is best for those who are looking to work on specialized and elaborate projects.
-It covers diverse areas such as web, mobile and software development, design & creative, writing, sales, customer service and much more.
+It covers diverse areas such as web, mobile and software development, design & creativity, writing, sales, customer service, and much more.

-Upwork’s platform has some amazing interactive features that lets hirers and freelancers communicate easily through its online chat and video call system, assuring clarity and transparency.
+Upwork’s platform has some amazing interactive features that let hirers and freelancers communicate easily through its online chat and video call system, assuring clarity and transparency.

 2. FIVERR – an extremely diverse talent pool

-Fiverr freelancing is one of the top freelancer websites that connect freelancers and businesses digitally, under one roof.
+The Fiverr freelancing is one of the top freelance websites that connect freelancers and businesses digitally, under one roof.
 Fiverr has an impressive and extremely comprehensive assortment of professional service offerings with more than 250 categories.

 No matter what work you’re looking for, chances are very high that you will find it here.
 And since the network is so diverse, the platform attracts clients from all sectors who are looking for different kinds of services.
-Fiverr is easy-to-navigate and is a good place to start for beginners.
+Hence, Fiverr is easy to navigate and is a good place to start for beginners.

 3. Freelancer – General all-purpose freelance website

-Freelancer is another well-established freelance marketplace that boasts a majestic client list that includes some high-profile business juggernauts like Microsoft, Boeing and Intel.
-The platform is a boon for small businesses who require talent and need help in several tasks from logo design and website development to writing and marketing.
+Freelancer is another well-established freelance marketplace that boasts a majestic client list.
+Including some high-profile business juggernauts like Microsoft, Boeing, and Intel.
+Also, the platform is a boon for small businesses who require talent and need help in several tasks from logo design and website development to writing and marketing.
 The website has a user-friendly interface and is simple to use.